The source code concept is fundamental to the definition of an “Open Source Software”, what is and what is not.

 Based on the reviews and feedback they get from both regular users and other programmers.
 These authors may then decide to modify the source code of their software.
 It can be either by themselves or by hiring other programmers to assist.

 Is it a preferred option?
 Yes!
-Many people prefer Open to Proprietary Software for many of genuine reasons.
+Many people prefer Open to Proprietary Softwares for many of genuine reasons.

 Below are some other reasons why non proprietary Softwares are a preferred option for non and computer programmers.